rlucioni/blog/README.md

     $ brew install hugo

+Install dependencies:

+    $ npm ci

-Create a new post:
+Create a new post at `content/posts/example.md`:

-    $ hugo new posts/example.md
+    $ make post-example

 Start the Hugo server with drafts enabled: